mcanouil/awesome-quarto/README.md

   (slides: <https://mine-cetinkaya-rundel.github.io/2022-repro-toronto/>).
 - [Reproducible Publications with Julia and Quarto](https://www.youtube.com/watch?v=Y1uKNO32H_I) - JuliaCon 2022 with J.J.
 Allaire
   (slides: <https://jjallaire.github.io/quarto-juliacon-2022>).
+- [How to style your Quarto blog without knowing a lot of HTML/CSS](https://www.youtube.com/watch?v=ErRX8plZpQE) - This is a video tutorial on styling your Quarto blog even if you lack a strong foundation of HTML/CSS.

 ## Supported editors/software